Mauricio Dubon Player Props: Astros vs. Guardians

 Mauricio Dubon At The Plate

-- Dubon enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .360 with one homer.

-- In 77.6% of his 49 games this season, Dubon has picked up at least one hit.
-He's also had 17 multi-hit games.

-- In 49 games played this year, he has homered in only two of them.
+- In 50 games played this year, he has hit a homer in only two of them.

-- In 11 games this year (22.4%), Dubon has picked up an RBI, including two games with multiple runs batted in.
+- Dubon has driven in a run in 12 games this year (24.0%), including two games with multiple runs batted in.

-- He has scored in 27 games this season, with multiple runs seven times.
+- In 56.0% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (14.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.